 To earn a Master of Arts degree in American Studies, students complete the following:

-In consultation with their faculty advisors, students select nine courses to create an individualized program of study, choosing from 400-level graduate elective courses.
+In consultation with their faculty advisors, students select five courses to create an individualized program of study, choosing from 5000-level graduate elective courses.

 There are three types of graduate projects:

 - Thesis.
 The student may choose to write a traditional thesis, which is a substantive paper embodying original research.
 The scope and length of the thesis will be determined in concert with faculty mentors.

 - Curriculum Development.
 For graduate students who are teachers or plan to pursue a career in teaching, this project involves developing a detailed American Studies course curriculum.

 - Artistic.
 The student may choose to complete a project by creating original art, music, theatre, film, fiction, photography, or other artistic work.
 A project of this nature will usually require an accompanying essay and/or literature review.

 The Graduate Program Director must approve all projects prior to their inception.
 The Director also will provide students with detailed guidelines for completing the project and may assist in determining appropriate faculty mentors, if desired by the student.